 Of course, this prompted a bunch of questions.
 “Is that safe when you’re pregnant?
 Doesn’t it hurt?
 How can you stand the thought of someone cracking your bones?!
 Can that hurt the baby?”
 Then it was my turn to laugh.

 There are so many misconceptions out there about chiropractic care, especially when it comes to safety.
 Using the Activator Methods and Atlas Orthogonal techniques, our treatment is very gentle.
 No cracking, snapping, or popping required.
 The process is virtually pain free yet very effective.
-We even use a specialized pillow that allows more room for the baby so our pregnant patients can lie down comfortably.
+We even use a dedicated pillow that allows more room for the baby so our pregnant patients can lie down comfortably.
 But why does pregnancy cause low back pain in the first place?

 The hips and lower back are at risk of developing problems during pregnancy because the added weight to the abdomen causes the spine to sway backwards to compensate.
 This causes increased tension in the muscles and soft tissues and places more pressure on the joints of the spine.
 This is further complicated by the fact that pregnant women release a hormone called relaxin which causes the joints to loosen up.
 (It also loosens up arteries to allow for increases in blood pressure...cool, huh?).